mavam/dotfiles/README.md

     ./dots install -a

-Alternatively, install only dotfiles for git and gnupg:
+Alternatively, install only dotfiles selectively, with positional arguments matching names in this repository:

     ./dots install git gnupg